 “This is Ardua.
 There’s not another habitable place that’s as beautiful.
 And for those who are used to living with the boring scenery on earth, Ardua’s beauty is even more magnified.
 It could also have something to do with the fact that the perception of time is not really existent here.
-Time doesn’t seem to pass at its normal rate around here.
+Time doesn’t seem to pass at its normal rate on Ardua.
 It either moves painfully slow, or extremely fast.”

 “I guess I never thought of that before.
 I only thought about the scenery.
-I didn’t think about all the things that would be affected just to provide a beautiful sunset.”
+I didn’t think about all the things that would be effected just to provide a beautiful, perpetual sunset.”

 Kallie laughed.
 “Well, not many people do think of that.
 It’s something you have to experience.
 Which is exactly why you’re here, right?
 You want to get the experience of Ardua to take back with you.
 Since your time here is probably going to pass much too quickly, let’s hurry along so we can get started on the good stuff.
 Finish your food and then we’ll move on to orientation.”

-Kallie was certainly right.
+Kallie was right.
 I was starving.
 While my eyes may have made me forget about my hunger for a short while, as soon as I started on my food, I couldn’t get enough.
 I ate as quickly as I could, then left with Kallie for orientation.

-We walked into a small room that looked much less metallic and bright than the other rooms and corridors.
+We walked into a small room which looked much less metallic and bright than the other rooms and corridors.
 It was filled with plush, vibrant accommodations.
 I felt more like I was going to an upscale café than a meeting.
-But I certainly wouldn’t complain about that.
+But I wouldn’t complain about that.
 Kallie took me over to an empty sofa and had me sit down.

 “Your orientation will begin pretty soon.
-This is the end of the line for you and me.
+This is the end of the line for you and me, at least until you get to the real end of the line when it’s time for me to send you back.
 I’m passing you on to the guides now, and you’ll be in very good hands.
-But if you need anything from me, just call me with your specs.”
+But if you need anything from me before it’s time to leave, just call me with your specs.”

 “Thank you so much, Kallie.”
 I said, as she left.
 I wondered how these interactions felt to her.
 She had compared her job to an obstetrician’s, bringing life into the world anew, in a sense.
 But it also seemed to me that her job involved then sending that new, fragile life off into the harsh environment.
 I wondered if it could really feel that good knowing you were giving up your oversight and protection of a fragile and inexperienced creature to the elements.
 I guess you’d either really have to have a compartmentalized view of things, or you must really trust the people who you’re entrusting this life to.
 I don’t think enough people are sociopathic enough to fit the first category, so I hoped for the second.

 I hate those awkward times when you go somewhere new and don’t know anyone.
 As Kallie left, this realization that I was alone – not only in this room, but on this planet – sunk in.
-Jake, Tyler, and my parents were all lightyears away from me.
+Bodhi, Leo, and my parents were all lightyears away from me.
 And for as much beauty as I had just been exposed to, it made me realize that even the most amazing sights, sounds, or smells couldn’t replace relationships.
 I was just starting to think about how horrible it was that I wasn’t sharing this experience with anyone when another “obstetrician” brought her newcomer over to my sofa.